-The Evans Wave Equation allows us to interrelate different fields - strong and gravitational for example.
+In the next chapter we will discuss the the Evans Wave Equation which allows us to interrelate different fields - strong and gravitational for example.
 All the fields of physics can now be described by the same equation.
 The electromagnetic, strong, and weak forces are seen as manifestations of curvature or torsion and are explained by general relativity.

-In the Evans Wave Equation the tetrad is the proper function for gravitation, O(3) electrodynamics, SU(2) weak force and SU(3) strong force representations.
-While the present standard model uses SU(2) and SU(3) mathematics, Evans has offered a simpler explanation developed from general relativity.
+In the Evans Wave Equation the tetrad is the proper function for gravitation.
+O(3) electrodynamics, SU(2) weak force and SU(3) strong force representations.
+While the present standard model uses SU(2) and SU(3) mathematics, Evans has offered a combined explanation developed from general relativity.